ocaml/ocaml.org/data/books/think-ocaml-how-to-think-like-a-functional-programmer.md

 ---
-title: "Think OCaml: How to think like a Functional Programmer"
+title: "Think OCaml: How to Think Like a Functional Programmer"
 description: >
   Introductory programming textbook based on the OCaml language
 authors: